akka/akka/akka-docs/src/main/paradox/typed.md

 ## Dependency

-Akka Typed APIs are bundled in the `akka-typed` artifact.
-Make sure that you have the following dependency in your project:
+Akka Typed APIs for each akka module are in a `akka-$module-typed` e.g. `akka-actor-typed` `akka-persistence-typed` For the following examples make sure that you have the following dependency in your project:

 sbt
 :   @@@vars
     ```
-    "com.typesafe.akka" %% "akka-typed" % "$akka.version$"
+    "com.typesafe.akka" %% "akka-actor-typed" % "$akka.version$"
     ```
     @@@